Keren Association Limited

 Getting on Their Radar

-Given the private nature of this grant-maker, building relationships within the Orthodox Jewish charitable sector may be beneficial for organizations whose work aligns with the charity's mission.
+Given the private nature of this grant-maker, building relationships within the Orthodox Jewish charitable sector may be beneficial for organisations whose work aligns with the charity's mission.
 However, specific strategies for this particular funder are not publicly documented.

-Organizations might consider:
+Organisations might consider:

 - Contacting Cohen Arnold at mail@cohenarnold.com for initial inquiries about whether the charity's interests align with your work